If you feel overwhelmed, burned out, or just too buzzy, maybe you’d like to try out a season of slow living — at least for a little while.

 Simple Ways to Slow Down

 Here are 5 ways I’m choosing slow living right now.
-See if something here tempts you, and don’t hesitate to go for it.
+See if something here tempts you, and don't hesitate to try it out.

 Please note: this article contains affiliate links, which means I may earn a small commission if you make a purchase after clicking them.
 There is no cost to you and your support enables me to continue writing free articles for you.
 Thank you!

 1. Slow Down with Mindful Eating

 I just received the results from my G. I. Map test.
 They indicate I’m not digesting properly.
 As a result, I’m not absorbing my nutrients.
 To offset this, I’ll take pancreatic enzymes and a supplement for fat digestion, once they arrive.
 Just as important, I’ve committed to mindful eating.

 If you rush through meals, you may be missing out on nutrients too.
 That’s because digestion begins with chewing, thanks to the digestive enzymes present in saliva.
 For the best assimilation, you need to chew food until it becomes liquid in your mouth.
 That means chewing at least 30 times.
 And if you have chronic illness, it’s recommended to chew even more — 50 times at least.

 Your digestion benefits when you slow down and eat in a relaxed environment as well, with no distractions like reading, texting, or browsing.
 Take a few breaths at the start of your meal and allow your body to relax.
 Then consciously enjoy a moment of gratitude for the sustenance you’re about to receive.
 When you see your body as the vehicle for your soul’s expression, eating becomes a sacred act, one that deserves your undivided attention.

 Eating can be a tiny pleasure too.
 Small pleasures in healthy doses can inhibit stress by reducing anxiety responses in the brain.
 So delight in the colors on your plate.
 Inhale the aromas.
 Allow the flavors to evoke your pleasure chemicals.